suwigyarathore/Angular2-firebase/README.md

 # Angular2Fire

-This is app for exploring Angualar2 & Firebase integration
+This is app for exploring Angular2 & Google Firebase integration

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.